Sybrid203/Ethical-Hacking/Cross Site Request Forgery/Cross Site Request Forgery - PortSwigger Academy.md

 Attacker receives 'token2'.

-'Random User' logins as Alice and 'Alice' now gets a session ID that is stored inside a cookie. 'token1' is saved within Alice's session data on the server.
+'Random User' logs-in as Alice and 'Alice' now gets a session ID that is stored inside a cookie. 'token1' is saved within Alice's session data on the server.

 This way, each request will have to validate itself with the generated token, proving the authenticity of the user and eliminating the option of a forged request, since it will include a different token even if the session is identical.